Black rhinoceros: Taxonomy

 The species was first named Rhinoceros bicornis by Carl Linnaeus in the 10th edition of his Systema naturae in 1758.
 The name means "double-horned rhinoceros".
 There is some confusion about what exactly Linnaeus conceived under this name as this species was probably based upon the skull of a single-horned Indian rhinoceros (Rhinoceros unicornis), with a second horn artificially added by the collector.
 Such a skull is known to have existed and Linnaeus even mentioned India as origin of this species.
 However he also referred to reports from early travellers about a double-horned rhino in Africa and when it emerged that there is only one, single-horned species of rhino in India, Rhinoceros bicornis was used to refer to the African rhinos (the white rhino only became recognised in 1812).
 In 1911 this was formally fixed and the Cape of Good Hope officially declared the type locality of the species.

 Subspecies

 The intraspecific variation in the black rhinoceros has been discussed by various authors and is not finally settled.
-The most accepted scheme considers seven or eight subspecies, Its Somalian range was the last to be eradicated, the subspecies becoming extinct sometime in the early 20th century. of which three became extinct in historical times and one is on the brink of extinction:
+The most accepted scheme considers seven or eight subspecies, of which three became extinct in historical times and one is on the brink of extinction: